Lindsey Carmichael

-Lindsey Ann Carmichael (born July 22, 1985 in San Antonio, Texas) is a Paralympic Bronze Medalist in archery.
+Lindsey Ann Carmichael (born July 22, 1985, in San Antonio, Texas) is a Paralympic Bronze Medalist in archery.

 Early years

 She spent her first years in Uvalde, Texas, and then moved to Austin and then Lago Vista, Texas, where she attended middle and high school.
-Diagnosed at the age of 4 with McCune-Albright syndrome, she experienced a number of bone fractures (leg, hip, and arm) and surgeries to remedy the impact of the disease.
+Diagnosed at the age of 4 with McCune–Albright syndrome, she experienced a number of bone fractures (leg, hip, and arm) and surgeries to remedy the impact of the disease.
 This required her to use body casts, crutches and a wheelchair at various times.
 Her femurs and tibias were eventually rodded with steel and titanium rods.

 Archery career

 At the age of 13 while in middle school, a math teacher overheard her discussing with a friend the lack of PE (physical education) options for students in wheelchairs such as herself.
 He suggested she try archery.

 Lindsey became an archer at Archery Country JOAD, participating on a weekly basis.
 JOAD is the National Archery Association's acronym for "Junior Olympic Archery Development".

-In the ensuing years she set a number of records in her age group, competing as both an able-bodied category as well as an archer with disabilities, setting numerous at the Texas State level, US national records and even world records.
+In the ensuing years she set a number of records in her age group, competing as both a nondisabled category as well as an archer with disabilities, setting numerous at the Texas State level, US national records and even world records.

 She underwent a 16-hour surgical procedure to shift 2.5 cm of bone from one femur to the other in Dec.
 2002 at the Rochester Mayo Clinic, suffering a hip fracture in the process and had to learn to walk again.
 She competed in a US national tournament just a few months later, finishing 47 of 71 archers.

 Lindsey represented the United States in international tournaments starting in 2003 at the International Paralympic Championships in Madrid, Spain where she won a slot for the United States at the 2004 Paralympics.